What Is Strict Product Liability?

 What Is Absolute Liability vs Strict Liability?

 The United States Consumer Product Safety Commission estimates that more than nine percent of all personal injury cases are related to a defective product.
 While similar, there are key differences between absolute and strict liability defective product offenses.
+For a broader look at how strict liability applies across personal injury law, including outside of product cases, see our overview.

 In a strict liability claim, the plaintiff needs to only prove that there was a defect in the product that caused the injury–not that there was an intention to do harm or an intentional defect.
 In these cases, the defendant can prove that they did practice their due diligence and is not to blame for the injuries.